aquarhead/blog/_posts/2017-10-04-async_stream.md

 There's really no magic here, the first two `plug`s setup the base url and headers for each request I'm going to make through this client, and the `JSON` middleware will encode/decode request/response bodies automatically. `Tesla` is very flexible, so you can use different underlying HTTP client, here I'm using [`hackney`](https://hex.pm/packages/hackney).

-Then I defined a few meaningful requests we're going to make
+Then I defined a few meaningful request functions

 ```elixir
 def get_systems do